Avoiding Exclusion

 If you are excluded, support makes sure you keep learning.
 Your school will set work to make sure you do not fall behind.
 You will always be excluded for as short a time as possible.

-If you are permanently excluded, then Oxfordshire offers many alternative ways to learn.
+If you are permanently excluded, then Oxfordshire offers alternative ways to learn.

 Crucial: Your parents can also ask for your exclusion to be reviewed.
 Find out how.